This page contains information about the provision, management and monitoring of parking in Whangarei.

 The exemption card entitles Whangarei residents aged 70 years and over to park your vehicle free of charge at any Council car park in Whangarei for the maximum time indicated on the meter or car park.

 Follow the link below to print a copy of the application form which you can complete before bringing it in to us with proof of your address and your driver’s license.

 70-plus Parking Fee Exemption Application [125kb]

 A Mobility Parking Permit is a card issued by New Zealand CCS Disability Action which entitles the holder to park in a designated mobility parking space.
 It must be displayed in the vehicle being driven or operated by a disabled person.
 Council’s Parking and Traffic Bylaw allows vehicles that are displaying a Mobility Parking Permit to park for twice the advertised time showing for the designated mobility parking space.

-For further information about Mobility Parking, follow the link below.
+For further information about the mobility parking permit scheme, Follow the link below.

 Disability Working Parking Permit